 Both IRC M1411.6 and IMC 1101.10 have been put into play in many areas around the U.S., which require that all accessible HVAC refrigerant ports to be secured with tamper-resistant caps…

 Now that we’ve seen the the new refrigerant laws you need to know, lets find out why they were made:

 Originally, the mandate was brought into effect in the effort of reducing the increase of teen air-conditioning refrigerant-related huffing deaths.
 As you may already be aware of, the refrigerant R22 is currently at the end of it’s life.
-After 2018, R22 will no longer be sold and consumers will be forced to upgrade to R410A refrigerant and equipment.
+After 2018, R22 will no longer be manufactured and consumers will be forced to upgrade to R410A refrigerant and equipment.
 This is because the EPA has decided on 2018 as the last year of the phase out plan.
 With that said, the current price of R22 is enough to give consumers a serious headache.
 Since the price hike, there have been countless reports of stolen R22 across the United States.
-With the refrigerant completely taken off of the shelf by 2019, we can only expect those numbers to go up.
-If that wasn’t enough, you could possibly even be fined for not having them!
-Fun stuff right?
+With only an extremely limited supply of recycled R22 available after 2018, we can only expect those numbers to go up.

 Maybe it’s time for you to have tamper-resistant caps installed on your system…